Scientific Name

 Description

 The flowers are bell-shaped with five nearly triangular lobes and appear solitary or in a cluster of 2 to 5 near the base of stems on a short peduncle, opening successively from the end of summer through fall.
-They are up to 2.6 inches (6.5 cm) long and 2.4 inches (6 cm) in diameter.
+They can reach up to 2.6 inches (6.5 cm) long and 2.4 inches (6 cm) in diameter.
 There are five small secondary lobe tips halfway between the big ones.
 Outside, the flowers are smooth, cream to greenish, with 3 to 5 raised longitudinal veins and sometimes speckled with maroon.
 Inside, they are cream to pale yellow with maroon spots and long, often club-shaped hairs in the mouth of the tube and onto petals.
-Seed pods are paired follicles that resemble paired horns and appear up to a year after flowering.
+The seed pods are paired follicles that resemble paired horns and appear up to a year after flowering.

 How to Grow and Care for Huernia barbata